majordomo-consulting/boilerplate.html.snipcart/README.md

-This is an example e-commerce site with good ol' HTML, CSS and Snipcart.
+This is a [demo](https://ecommerce.majordomo.consulting/) e-commerce site with good ol' HTML, CSS and Snipcart.
 Though there are better alternatives for developers or the less cost-conscious, the simplicity of this package is still relevant.
 Following the steps provided, for many development sites the annual costs will only be for your domain ($15+/yr) paid to your DNS provider.

 To download - click on the "CODE" button above, then "DOWNLOAD ZIP"